-To achieve wealth-producing rates of return you’ll need to become an expert in your niche, and I’m sure you won’t be surprised that I suggest it should be residential investment property.
+To achieve wealth-producing rates of return you’ll need to become an expert in your niche, and I’m sure you won’t be surprised that I suggest it should be a residential investment property.

 But as you build up your property portfolio, then you should diversify.

-Considering the cost of investment properties, you can’t diversify when you first start off, but over time you should do so by owning a number of properties, a number of different types of properties, properties in different areas and properties in different states.
+Considering the cost of investment properties, you can’t diversify when you first start off, but over time you should do so by owning a number of properties, a number of different types of properties, properties in different areas, and properties in different states.

-For example, I own residential, commercial, industrial, and showroom properties, as well as apartments, houses and townhouses and I own properties in a number of different geographic locations.
+For example, I own residential, commercial, industrial, and showroom properties, as well as apartments, houses, and townhouses and I own properties in a number of different geographic locations.

 So while I specialise in property, I’m diversified within that asset class.